dcupp01/Selenium_Journey/README.md

 # Selenia_Journey
-A beginners crash course into Selenia in Python
+A beginners crash course into Selenium in Python